begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLES

-HEADING "Programming staff by size of waist Page "P"
+    HEADING 'Programming staff by size of waist Page "P"'

 ## HEADINGE and HEADINGN##